ySalaun/MLSD/README.md

 The code works with the following arguments:

-- -d: directory path where the line files will be store in [IMG_NAME]_lines.txt and the corresponding pictures in ./pictures/[IMG_NAME]_lines.jpg
+- -d: directory path where the line files will be store in [IMG_NAME]_lines.txt and the corresponding pictures in DIRECTORY_PATH/pictures/[IMG_NAME]_lines.jpg
+(Note that you need to make the subdirectory pictures yourself, otherwise it won't store the pictures)
 - -i: input file of the form

 NB_OF_PICTURES